An award-winning besharam (shameless) line-up of Indian and South Asian comedians living in Australia.

 Angelica Silva, ABC News.

-Brown Women Comedy’ Is The Shake-Up To Australia’s Comedy Scene That’s Well Overdue.
+Brown Women Comedy’ Is The Shake-Up to Australia’s Comedy Scene That’s Well Overdue.
 Sindhu Vee, Lilly Singh and Mindy Kaling.
 These are some of the names that often come to mind when one thinks of a brown female comedian.
 But closer to home, there’s a new generation of South Asian Australian women coming up in the comedy scene, ready to challenge the stereotype that brown women aren’t funny – and make us laugh while they’re at it.

 Alicia Vrajlal, Draw Your Box.